-Dentistry today has the most sophisticated, high-tech equipment ever available, allowing the dentist to treat and diagnose with remarkable precision.
+Dentistry today has the most sophisticated, high-tech equipment ever available, allowing us to treat and diagnose with remarkable precision.
 Such technology also vastly reduces, and in some cases eliminates, much of the pain and discomfort for you.

 Some of the more exciting advances coming out in dental research include new genetic therapies, tissue repair methods and improved materials that are biocompatible and can actually help “rebuild” tooth structure